petri-o-ojala/draft-sas-viya/README-RUN-LOCAL.md

 for> done
 ````

-## Set Azure credentials for the Service Principal
+## Set Azure credentials for terraform

+There is no need to login to Azure with `az`.

 ````
 ojala@Petri-MacbookPro draft-sas-viya % export ARM_CLIENT_ID=4b8c5085-ca25-4922-9c71-2726bf502209